From food groups to exercises

 Just like the essential food groups, do use the above as a checklist to evaluate if you are missing anything after a sweaty and tiring day of hiking or after doing an hour of tai-chi.
 For example, after you did an hour of tai-chi, you may have strengthened you legs and balance but you most probably have not trained for any fast reflexes or movements.
 In a real fall, you need fast and strong hands to be able to protect yourself from the ground because there are no advance notifications and the ground comes up in a blink.

 In future articles, we’ll delve deeper into each of these exercise groups, providing you with a comprehensive understanding of their importance and how to incorporate them into your routine.
-In the meantime, this phrase may help you remember the acronym CSSN from the starting letter of each group “Cook Sweet and Sour Noodle”.
+In the meantime, this phrase may help you remember the acronym CSSN from the starting letter of each group “Chinese Sweet and Sour Noodle”.

 This entry was posted in Exercise checklist.
 Bookmark the permalink.